New York Mortgage Trust Inc. (NYMT) Just Got Our Attention

 BofA Securities gave a rating of “Underperform” to NYMT, setting the target price at $4.50 in the report published on May 17th of the previous year.

-During the last 5 trading sessions, NYMT fell by -14.50%, which changed the moving average for the period of 200-days by -42.42% in comparison to the 20-day moving average, which settled at $2.64.
-In addition, New York Mortgage Trust Inc. saw -39.78% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NYMT rose by +2.30%, which changed the moving average for the period of 200-days by -42.64% in comparison to the 20-day moving average, which settled at $2.60.
+In addition, New York Mortgage Trust Inc. saw -40.32% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for NYMT